TSlex/StardewValley/ItemResearchSpawnerV2/README.md

 Press `left alt + lmb` to mark/unmark the item as a favorite.
 Press `left ctrl + lmb` to quickly move items to the research area and back.
 If the item is researched, it will be sold or removed (bypassing the move to the research area).
 Press `left ctrl + lmb` on a trash can to remove all researched items from inventory (only for Research and Mr. Qi modes)

+**Gamepad (Xbox layout):**

+Press `LT + A` to take full stack of item from menu.
+Press `LT + X` to take half of a stack of item from menu.
+Press `LB + X` to take `10` items from menu.
+Press `RB + A` to mark/unmark the item as a favorite.
+Press `LB + A` to quickly move items to the research area and back.
+If the item is researched, it will be sold or removed (bypassing the move to the research area).
+Press `LB + A` on a trash can to remove all researched items from inventory (only for Research and Mr. Qi modes)

 ## Install